shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   - :heavy_check_mark: Number your questions
 3. Improve Your Questions
   - :heavy_check_mark: Categorize questions as Closed or Open-ended
-    - a) Closed-Ended: Answered with “yes,” “no” or one word
+    - a) Closed-Ended: Narrowly focused questions that can be answered with a simple “yes” or “no”, one word, or a single piece of data.
+Closed-ended questions are focused on gathering precise answers and targeted facts.
-    - b) Open-Ended: Require longer explanation
+    - b) Open-Ended: Questions that encourage discussion and exploration, often requiring a longer explanation with a more detailed and nuanced response.
+There may not be a single correct solution; however, research into the question can provide more in-depth understanding, insights, and analysis.
   - :heavy_check_mark: Change questions from one type to another
 4. Strategize
   - :heavy_check_mark: Prioritize your questions